 A quick look around your home will probably reveal one inescapable truth: a lot of the modern conveniences and comforts around us today involve the work of electrical appliances of some sort.
 Just think about the sheer variety of electronics within your home, beyond the television and using a washer and dryer to deal with those cloth diaper covers:

 But there is even more when it comes to exercise and electronics.
 Canadians know full well that there are just certain types of year when you can't go outside for a run or walk.
 Even if it happens to be a warm winter's day, odds are that the roads are narrower and dangerous due to snow ploughed over to the side.
 Well, the electronic revolution has come to the fitness world in the form of exercise equipment that allows you to run inside without manual power.
 These machines can be programmed to suit any fitness regime you want; many even come with built in entertainment systems such as televisions, DVD players, and stereos so you can entertain yourself as you get fit.
-You can now build a full home gym in your Toronto home!

 And then, of course, there is entertainment itself.
 Perhaps nowhere is the electronic advancement more apparent than in the ways we amuse ourselves on a regular basis.
 It started out with the radio, families gathering around for fireside chats, sports programming, and so on.
 Then television came along, with access to images filmed in real life.
 Today, the average house is likely to have two or more television sets, DVD players, computers, home stereo systems, home theatre systems, video game consoles, VCRs, and the entertainment list goes on and on.
 There is nowhere that electronics are more evident than in the ways humans entertain themselves.

 What the consumer needs is a place where they can look to find out where in their area they can purchase the electronics they need at a price that is reasonable.
 That is why we have created this site.
-Here, you will find articles and advice on purchasing electronics within the Toronto area.
+Here, you will find articles and advice on purchasing electronics.
 Should you visit a mom-and-pop store or a big chain when it is time to replace your television set?
 What exactly do all those connections at the back do, and is there a point in buying a unit that has them?
 We will take a look at some of the common questions electronics buyers have.
 The truth is that the more features a unit has the more likely it is to cost more, so it is worth your while to know what you need and what you don't.